 This agreement establishes cooperative degree programs between select community colleges and St. John Fisher College.
 Students currently enrolled at a participating community college are eligible to be considered for this cooperative degree program.
 In most cases, students selected for this program will, upon completion of a prescribed sequence of courses leading to an associate’s degree from the participating community college, be able to complete the appropriate bachelor’s degree in two years of full-time study at St. John Fisher College.
 All coursework must be completed in conformity with St. John Fisher College’s Standards of Academic Progress.

 Students who are applying for admission into a 2 + 2/Dual Admission agreement are initially required to file only the community college application for admission.
 Formal application to Fisher is necessary for students participating in the 2 + 2/Dual Admission program.
-Participants are required to submit the St. John Fisher College Application for Transfer Admission the semester prior to enrolling at St. John Fisher College.
+Participants are required to submit the St. John Fisher College Application for Transfer Admission or the Common Application for Transfer the semester prior to enrolling at St. John Fisher College.

 Transfer Students From Four-Year Colleges